top of page

 Let's get one thing absolutely clear: target grades are educated guesses based on your performance up to a certain point.
 They're not prophecies carved in stone, and they're definitely not limits on what you can achieve.

 Think of them like weather forecasts.
 When the forecast says it might rain, you don't cancel your entire life - you just bring an umbrella.
 Target grades tell you what might happen if everything stays exactly the same.
 But here's the thing: everything doesn't stay the same.
 You learn, you grow, you improve.
+Your mock results are a snapshot, not your story.

 Using mock results strategically

-So, instead of seeing mock results as judgment day, try thinking of them as really expensive tutoring - they've just shown you exactly what you need to work on, with time to actually fix it.
+So, instead of seeing mock results as judgment day, try thinking of them as really valuable tutoring - they've just shown you exactly what you need to work on, with time to actually fix it.

 Look beyond the grades to the detail.
 Don't just focus on whether you got a 4 or a 5.
 Look at the examiner comments.
 Where did you lose marks?
 Was it essay structure?
 Mathematical errors?
 Not enough detail in your answers?
 The specific feedback is gold dust - it tells you precisely what to focus on.